hupili/big-road/README.md

 ## Getting started

 - Fork this repository
+- Change the repo name to `username.github.io` in "Settings"
 - Modify `index.html` to include your content
-- Your web story is available on `username.github.io/big-road`
+- Your web story is available on `username.github.io`

 ## Pre-requisite